openapx/r-service-auditor/README.md

 The `actor`value represents the user or service who performed or initiated the event or action.
 The value is returned in verbatim form as provided to allow for correct representation of the user or service.

+The `env` value represents the environment associated with the event or action.

 The value of `datetime` is the record date and time in the format _yyyymmddThhmmss_ with hour, minutes and seconds with leading zero's.
 The date